loktacar/wallpapermaker/README.md

 - You should already have python 2.7 installed
 - Run `yum install pygame`
 - Run `yum install wxPython`
-- If you get a warning about `Gtk-Message: Failed to load module "pk-gtk-module"`, you also need to run `yum update PackageKit-gtk3-module`
+- If you get a warning about `Gtk-Message: Failed to load module "pk-gtk-module"` when running `wpmaker`, you need to run `yum update PackageKit-gtk3-module`

 ## How do I use this thing anyways?
 On **Windows** you can run `wpmaker` by double clicking wpmaker.pyw.
 On **linux** you can also run `wpmaker` by double clicking wpmaker.py or wpmaker.pyw.